Knowledgeable Employment Law Attorneys On Your Side

 - Failure to offer commensurate compensation or commensurate working area

 - Wrongful termination

 Businesses sometimes engage in activity that is fraudulent and/or illegal in an attempt to increase earnings.
 In New Jersey, employees who disclose or threaten to disclose such activities are protected under the Conscientious Employee Protection Act (CEPA).
-This statute states that an employer may not take retaliatory action against an employee who discloses or threatens to disclose fraudulent or criminal activity in violation of the law, or against an employee who refuses to participate in an activity which the employee reasonably believes in is violation of a law.
+This statute states that an employer may not take retaliatory action against an employee who discloses or threatens to disclose fraudulent or criminal activity in violation of the law, or against an employee who refuses to participate in an activity that the employee reasonably believes is in violation of the law.
 If you have challenged such acts in the workplace, it is imperative that you understand your rights and options.